-- 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - 14.04 Long Term Disability up to age 65. - 662/3% of earnings to maximum of \$2,000.00 per month. - LTD coverage is to be structured to immediately follow the STD coverage, (i.e., 30th week). - 14.05 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
+- 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - 14.04 The Employer shall pay 100% of the billed premium towards Long Term Disability Benefits for all full-time employees.
+The Long Term Disability Plan shall be equivalent to the plan that was in effect for full-time employees on September 4, 2012. - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
 Late notice does not cause forfeiture of sick pay benefits.